There is a clear link between feedback and success. Feedback is central to everything we do.

 In fact, when you don’t send reminders, you are likely to get a low response rate!
 Keep in mind, though, that the reverse can be true: Too many reminders can be detrimental.
 So, carefully crafting your communications is essential.
 How many survey reminders you send will depend on your survey goals and your audience.
 For an employee survey, organisations usually expect their staff to respond so more reminders, and urgent reminders, will be warranted.

-Use feedback to engage and motivate your team.
+Use feedback to engage and motivate your team (and your customers).

 Share reports instantly with Spark Chart